Route

 - Travellers must apply for an Electronic Travel Authorisation (ETA) before arrival.
 This can be done through the official UK government website (gov.uk) (ETA) or via the UK ETA app.
 Avoid unofficial websites.
 The ETA costs £16 per person and approval may take up to three working days.
 Prefer that we arrange this for you?
 We’re happy to take care of it as soon as we have your passport details.

-Upon arrival in Edinburgh, you head to your hotel to check in.
-Afterwards, you go out for a first walk through the city.
-This is a good moment to get a first impression of the historic streets and squares.
+Upon arrival in Edinburgh, you’ll head to your hotel to check in.
+Afterwards, you’ll head straight into the city for your first stroll.
+This will give you a taste of the atmosphere of the historic streets and squares.

-Today you visit Edinburgh Castle, set high on an ancient volcanic rock overlooking the city.
-For centuries it played an important role in Scottish history and served both as a royal residence and a military stronghold.
-Inside you can see the Scottish Crown Jewels and several historic halls.
-From the castle walls you enjoy wide views over the rooftops of the city and the surrounding hills.
+Today you’ll visit Edinburgh Castle, which sits high above the city on an ancient volcanic rock.
+The castle played a significant role in Scottish history for centuries and was a royal residence and military stronghold for many years.
+Inside, you’ll discover the Scottish Crown Jewels and various historic halls.
+From the ramparts, you can look out over the city’s rooftops and the surrounding hills.

-Afterwards you walk along the Royal Mile, the most famous street in Edinburgh.
+Afterwards, you’ll stroll along the Royal Mile, Edinburgh’s most famous street.
 This historic route connects the castle with the Palace of Holyroodhouse.
-Along the way you pass old buildings, small shops, traditional pubs and lively squares where street musicians often perform.
+Along the way, you’ll pass centuries-old buildings, small shops, traditional pubs and squares where street musicians often perform.

-Dean Village lies a short distance from the centre of Edinburgh, along the Water of Leith.
-This historic village was once home to water mills that produced flour for the city.
-As you walk through the area, you pass old houses, small bridges and narrow streets.
-The atmosphere is quieter than in the city centre, making it a pleasant place to step away from the crowds.
+Dean Village is a short distance from Edinburgh city centre, along the River Water of Leith.
+This historic village was once an important site for water mills that ground grain for the city.
+During a stroll through the neighbourhood, you’ll pass old houses, small bridges and narrow streets.
+The atmosphere is peaceful and offers a pleasant contrast to the lively city centre.

-After breakfast you head out into the city one last time.
-From Calton Hill you have a wide view over Edinburgh and the surrounding hills.
-Afterwards you go to the airport for your return flight.
+After breakfast, head into the city one last time.
+From Calton Hill, you’ll enjoy a beautiful view of Edinburgh and the surrounding hills.
+Then head to the airport for your return flight.

 Why book with Caractère?